 In your email to professors, you should give a brief summary of your experiences and explain why you are interested in the professor’s research.
 The professor you contact might or might not be accepting graduate students.
 Therefore, you might consider contacting more than one.
 Discussion with the professor will allow you both to decide whether pursuing your application is appropriate.

-Almost all graduate students in the Zoology Graduate Program are supported with appointments as research and/or teaching assistants which also cover tuition.
+Almost all graduate students in the Integrative Biology Graduate Program are supported with appointments as research and/or teaching assistants which also cover tuition.
 Therefore, we hope that you feel no financial barriers to graduate school.